 Talk to 'non-essential' staff about the potential for re-tasking and to anticipate being asked to do different duties.
 Anxiety about doing something different is normal.
 Give your team members as much support as they need.
 Re-assure them that training and shadowing will be provided.
-PPE information is available on PKCStaff.org.
-For those interested in re-tasking to health and social care share this short clip.
+For those interested in retasking to health and social care share this short clip.

-Where employees are re-tasked you will continue to approve annual leave, record sickness absence etc. You and their new line manager have dual responsibility for supporting employee wellbeing, allaying concerns and dealing with employee queries.
+Where employees are re-tasked you will continue to approve annual leave, record sickness absence etc. You and their new line manager have dual responsibility for supporting employee wellbeing, allaying concerns and dealing with employee gueries.